microsoft/TypeScript-Vue-Starter/README.md

 To do this, you'll need to create a `tsconfig.json` which contains a list of your input files as well as all your compilation settings.
 Simply create a new file in your project root named `tsconfig.json` and fill it with the following contents:

-You can easily crate `tsconfig.json` this command.
+You can easily create `tsconfig.json` this command.

 ```
 tsc --init